Hypergraph dualization with FPT-delay parameterized by the degeneracy and dimension: Introduction

-The study of algorithmic enumeration from a parameterized complexity point of view is quite novel.
+The study of algorithmic enumeration from a parameterized complexity perspective is quite novel.
 It may be traced back to works such as \cite{fernau2002parameterized,damaschke2006parameterized}, where the authors devise algorithms listing all solutions of size $k$ in time $f(k)\cdot n^{O(1)}$, where $n$ is the size of the input.
 Note, however, that these kinds of results hint at a relatively low number of solutions (typically not superpolynomial in $n$ for fixed $k$), while this is not the case for many enumeration problems including the one that we consider in this paper.
 New parameterized paradigms for enumeration problems of this second type were later developed in \cite{creignou2017paradigms,golovach2022refined}, and a growing interest for \FPT-enumeration has since been developing as witnessed by the recent Dagstuhl Seminar on output-sensitive, input-sensitive, parameterized, and approximative enumeration~\cite{fernau2019algorithmic}, and the recent progress on this topic~\cite{meier2018enumeration,conte2019maximal,creignou2019parameterised,meier2020incremental,golovach2022refined}.
 Among the different complexity measures one could want to satisfy, the notion of \FPT-delay naturally arises.
 An algorithm \algoa{} for an enumeration problem parameterized by $k$ runs with \emph{\FPT-delay} if there exists a computable function $f$ such that \algoa{} has delay $f(k)\cdot n^{O(1)}$, where $n$ in the size of the input.
 An \XP-delay algorithm for an enumeration problem parameterized by $k$ is analogously defined with the delay being $n^{f(k)}$ instead.
 Note that the algorithm given by Theorem~\ref{thm:eiter} is \XP-delay, but not \FPT-delay.
+The next question naturally arises within the context of parameterized complexity.

+\begin{question} Can the minimal transversals of an $n$-vertex hypergraph of weak degeneracy $d$ be listed with delay $f(d) \cdot n^{O(1)}$ for some computable function~$f$? \end{question}

-Recently at IWOCA 2019, Conte, Kanté, Marino, and Uno asked whether, even for a more restrictive notion of degeneracy that is defined in Section \ref{sec:prelims}, this algorithm could be improved to run with \FPT-delay parameterized by both the degeneracy $d$ and the maximum degree~$\Delta$, {\it i.e.}, the maximum number of hyperedges a vertex may intersect.
-More precisely, they stated the following question.
+To the best of our knowledge, no progress has been made on this question to date.
+At IWOCA 2019, Conte, Kanté, Marino, and Uno formulated the following weakening by considering a weaker notion of degeneracy $d$ and the maximum degree~$\Delta$ as an additional parameter.
+Specifically, they asked the following.